scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Enums

-An enumeration is used to define a type that consists of a set of named values.
+An enumeration is used to define a type that consists of a finite set of named values.
 Basic enumerations are used to define sets of constants, like the months in a year, the days in a week, directions like north/south/east/west, and more.

 As an example, these enumerations define sets of attributes related to pizzas: